windytan/redsea/CONTRIBUTING.md

 * Try to avoid resorting to manual memory management.
 We have an address sanitizer in CI but currently no leak checks.
 * If possible, we would really like to keep redsea fast enough to run in real time on a Raspberry Pi 1 Model B (see [benchmarks](https://github.com/windytan/redsea/wiki/Benchmark-results) for inspiration).

+## Using AI

+Avoid pushing raw LLM output from sites like ChatGPT, Claude, or Copilot.
+AI-assisted programming is generally okay, but you yourself must examine and understand each line of code you submit.

+It's much preferable to rewrite all code by yourself before making a PR.

+Don't post any AI-generated content in the issues or discussions.

 ## How to build and run the tests